-If your seasonal energy bills are going up, the extra costs might be passing through leaky windows.
+If your energy bills are higher than average, the extra costs might be passing through leaky windows..

-- Seal air leaks with a combination of caulk and weatherstrip.
+- Seal air leaks with a combination of caulk and weatherstripping.

 - Adhere clear plastic sheets to interior window frames to reduce drafts.

 - Hang lined curtains or shades that insulate windows in cold weather and deflect sunlight in hot weather.

 - Add awnings over windows that receive the most sun.

 - Install weatherized storm windows on your home’s interior or exterior, or seal existing storm windows.